 PRESS RELEASE

-New Bedford, Massachusetts — A rally at Hillcrest Nursing Home on Tuesday, May 1, 2003 will protest lack of staffing and its effect on nursing home residents.
-The 3:00 p.m. rally is sponsored by UE Local 201, the Union that represents the nursing home staff.
+New Bedford, Massachusetts— Hillcrest Nursing Home workers will rally on Tuesday, May 1, 2003 to protest lack of staffing and its effect on nursing home residents.
+The 3:00 p.m. rally is sponsored by UE Local 288, the union that represents the nursing home staff.

-The Union says a 15-employee shortage forces staff to work 10 to 12 hours a day, six days a week.
+The union says a 15-employee shortage forces staff to work 10 to 12 hours a day, six days a week.
 The result is injuries and stress for workers and inadequate care for residents.
-"Many of our clients need to be lifted and doing this for 12 hours a day is causing many workers to suffer back strains," says Ann Burlak, Union President.
-"We are concerned not only for our health but for the health of our clients, who are not getting the care and attention they deserve," she says.
+“Many of our clients need to be lifted and doing this for 12 hours a day is causing many workers to suffer back strains,” says union president Ann Burlak.
+“We are concerned not only for our health but for the health of our clients, who are not getting the care and attention they deserve.”

 Avoiding Union Jargon